 The best answer you can get to this question will come from your legal counsel.
 However, for purposes of discussion, a digital asset is any text or media in digital form that has value and offers the bearer with the right to use it.

 To frame it up in everyday terms, let’s look at some real-world examples of digital assets that quickly come to mind.
 They include, but aren’t limited to:

 However, digital assets can readily expand to further include:

-- Online game accounts—and in-game items associated with them
+- Online game accounts—plus in-game items and credits linked with them.